-The Ford Cosworth YB engine is one of the most tuneable motors that Ford has ever produced, so let’s take a look at how to extract those impressive power figures from the mighty Cossie motor…
+The Ford Cosworth YB engine is one of the most receptive engines to tuning that Ford has ever produced.
+Let’s take a look at how to extract those impressive power figures from the mighty Cossie motor…

 Ford Cosworth YB Engine History